Timber trade threatens Russia protest leader

 “When somebody says the Kirovles case is political, of course it is, just as much as it is commercial.
 In Russia it is more or less the same.”

-Navalny, 36, says his true crime in the eyes of the Kremlin is to have used his blog to reveal high-level corruption at state companies and organize protests against Putin.
+Navalny, 36, says his true crime in the eyes of the Kremlin is to have used his blog to reveal high-level corruption at state companies and organise protests against Putin.

 Opposition leaders portray Navalny’s problems - his home has also been searched by investigators - as part of a crackdown on dissent since Putin began a new six-year term on May 7.